mhbenabda/mhbenabda.github.io/_projects/2_project.md

 ---

 ## Overview
 CoughNet is an end-to-end Machine Learning project I did in the context of a project based course I took at ETH called "Machine Learning on Microcontrollers".
 I wanted to achieve continuous, 24/7 monitoring of cough frequency to assess the severity of respiratory diseases and the efficacy of antitussive therapies.
-By deploying high-performance inference directly on a micrcontroller, I wanted to adress critical requirement for patient privecy and create a proof-of-concept for ultra-low power healthcare monitoring in a wearable form factor.
+By deploying high-performance inference directly on a micrcontroller, I wanted to adress critical requirement for patient privacy and create a proof-of-concept for ultra-low power healthcare monitoring in a wearable form factor.

-## Hardware-Software Co-desing
+## Hardware-Software Codesing
 The core innovation of CoughNet lies in its hardware-optimized architecture.
 While traditional audio classification relies on MFCC (Mel-frequency cepstral coefficients) for feature extraction, this process can consume over 2x more power than the actual neural network inference.

-To solve this I used the MAX78000 which has a CNN accelerator as a target device, and I designed an optimized 1D-CNN architechture that processees raw audio windows directly.
+To solve this I used the MAX78000 AI microcontroller which has a CNN accelerator as a target device, and I designed an optimized 1D-CNN architechture that processees raw audio windows directly.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">